mn-pollinators/getting-started/README.md

 ## Installing GitKraken

 `git` by itself is very spare, so we've been using it through a program called [GitKraken][].
 (This program has a nice chart showing all of the revisions over time.)
-You can use GitKraken for free, but if you're a Morris student, you have access to the pro version through GitHub's student developer pack.
+You can use GitKraken for free, but if you're a Morris student, you have access to the pro version through the [GitHub Student Developer Pack][Student developer pack].

 ![The screen GitKraken shows when it first launches][i:GitKraken splash page]